paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-026-food-safety.md

 ## § 2102.
 Ensuring the safety of pet food
 **(a) Processing and ingredient standards** Not later than 2 years after September 27, 2007, the Secretary of Health and Human Services (referred to in this chapter as the “Secretary”), in consultation with the Association of American Feed Control Officials and other relevant stakeholder groups, including veterinary medical associations, animal health organizations, and pet food manufacturers, shall by regulation establish—

-(1) ingredient standards and definitions with respect to pet food;

-(2) processing standards for pet food; and
+(1) processing standards for pet food; and

-(3) updated standards for the labeling of pet food that include nutritional and ingredient information.
+(2) updated standards for the labeling of pet food that include nutritional and ingredient information.

 **(b) Early warning surveillance systems and notification during pet food recalls** Not later than 1 year after September 27, 2007, the Secretary shall establish an early warning and surveillance system to identify adulteration of the pet food supply and outbreaks of illness associated with pet food.
 In establishing such system, the Secretary shall—